cwarren/choregarden/documentation/setup_dev_environment.md

 This is a bit different than the local connection because you have to set up a SSH tunnel through a bastion.
 Also, this requires a successful dev deployment first, and that the deployed database is running, and that the dev bastion is running.

 TODO: fill in steps here

+#### terraform

+Search for instances of 'choregarden' and 'cwarren' and replace them with whatever project name and github organization id (i.e. account) you're using

 ## Initial Setup